ExaDev/pickr/CONTRIBUTING.md

-# Contributing to BrainPatch
+# Contributing to Pickr

-Thank you for your interest in contributing to BrainPatch!
+Thank you for your interest in contributing to Pickr!
 This document provides guidelines and information for contributors.

 ## Development Workflow